hadley/crantastic/README.markdown

 Note that you should only add/edit stylesheets in the `app/stylesheets` folder.
 `public/stylesheets` should only contain compiled Sass styhesleets.

+### Solr

+A connection to a Solr server is required for running the site.
+Note that the version of `acts_as_solr` that is included in the repository is stripped down, so it does not include the server part.
+Setting up a Solr server on your development machine is simple, though:

+* Install the Java runtime environment (not necessary on OSX).
+On Debian or Ubuntu this can be done with: sudo apt-get install sun-java6-jre
+* git clone git://github.com/mattmatt/acts_as_solr.git
+* cd acts_as_solr/solr && java -jar start.jar

+Then you can run `rake solr:reindex` from the folder where you have the crantastic source code.

 ### R package

 There is a R package for crantastic that lives in its own branch in the Git